Minemetero/Hello-IPs/README.md

 **Hello-IPs** is a modular network scanning and device blocking tool designed for local area networks (LANs).
 The tool concurrently discovers devices via ARP scanning and gathers rich information about each device including its IP address, MAC address, vendor (via OUI mapping), device name (from reverse DNS and nbtstat), and an optional list of open ports.
 Additionally, Hello-IPs offers multiple experimental methods to block unauthorized devices.

-**Important:**
+> [!WARNING]
-- This software is intended for use **only on networks you administrate**.
+> This software is intended for use **only on networks you administrate**.
-- The blocking methods provided are experimental and may disrupt network communications.
+> The blocking methods provided are experimental and may disrupt network communications.
-- Use this tool at your own risk; the author disclaims all liability for misuse.
+> Use this tool at your own risk; the author disclaims all liability for misuse.

 ## Features